venkateshsundaram/state-jet/website/versioned_docs/version-2.0/api-reference/global-state.md

     * `middleware` - which is used to add middleware support for state jet.
 Refer (**[Middlewares](/docs/api-reference/middlewares)**)
     * `persist` - if persist is true, the state data will be stored in localStorage.
 Refer (**[Persistence](/docs/api-reference/persistence)**)
     * `encrypt` - supports encryption/decryption.
 Refer (**[Encryption](/docs/api-reference/encryption)**)
+    * `frameSync` - Useful for animation-heavy, high-frequency, or frame-sensitive state changes.

       It returns the following properties:
         - **`set()`** – Updates the state data.